OHA Summer Basketball Camps 2021

 Q: What should I pack for my camper?

-A: • Campers may bring snacks to keep in their dorm room, but please keep in mind that individual rooms do not have refrigerators.
+• Campers may bring snacks to keep in their dorm room, but please keep in mind that individual rooms do not have a refrigerator.

-• Bedding for a twin XL-size bed is needed (including pillow).
+• Bedding for a twin-size bed is needed (including pillow).

-• Towels, workout apparel, shoes and toiletry items are must-haves.
+• Towels, workout apparel, shoes, facial masks and toiletry items are must-haves.

-• Other items to consider: fan, swimming trunks, alarm clock, sunscreen.
+• Other items to consider: fan, swimming trunks, alarm clock, sunscreen, sanitizer.